 You can travel to Japan all year.
 The best time is spring and autumn as the climate is at its most comfortable.

-Every year in the first half of July, there is a major public holiday – the Golden Week – where almost all of Japan is on holiday.
+Every year in April/May, there is a major public holiday – the Golden Week – where almost all of Japan is on holiday.
 At this time, you might find it very busy on public transport and at hotels and attractions.
 A number of smaller stores may be also closed for the holiday.

 Please read our booking terms and conditions carefully.
 These terms and conditions constitute the basis of your package purchased from Asiatours.co.uk.
 Click here to read our terms and conditions of travel.